Medical Transcriptionists as Career

 Medical transcriptionists listen to dictated recordings made by physicians and transcribe them into medical reports or correspondence.
 The documents they produce include discharge summaries, history and physical examination reports, operative reports, consultation reports, autopsy reports, diagnostic imaging studies, progress notes and referral letters.
 These documents eventually become part of patients’ permanent files.

-Role of a Medical Transcriptionists
+Role of Medical Transcriptionists

 - Listen to the recorded dictation of a doctor or other health professional.